The type of vehicle you own in Montana can make a big difference in how much you pay for car insurance.

 What are the cheapest cars to insure for teen drivers in Montana?

-The Chevrolet TrailBlazer, Hyundai Venue, Toyota Corolla Cross and Mazda CX-30 are some of the cheapest cars to insure for 18-year-olds in Montana.
-However, insuring models such as the Maserati Quattroporte, Maserati Ghibli and Nissan GT-R can be significantly more expensive due to higher risk factors.
+The Chevrolet TrailBlazer, Hyundai Venue, Toyota Corolla Cross and Mazda CX-30 are some of the cheapest cars to insure for an 18-year-old driver in Montana.
+On the other hand, Maserati Quattroporte, Maserati Ghibli and Nissan GT-R are the most expensive vehicles to insure for a young driver.

 Methodology